dmlarionov/RabbitMQ.TraceableMessaging-example1/README.md

 ![](./_media/ai-fib-foo-bang-exception.png)

 We got it!
-The reason of investigated failure of call from `fib` to `foo` which led to HTTP GET Demo/FibPing3 failure was `System.Exception` with message "I can't withstand this!" happened in `bang` microservice.
+The reason of investigated failure for `fib` -> `foo` dependency call which led to failure of HTTP GET Demo/FibPing3 request was `System.Exception` with message "I can't withstand this!" happened in `bang` microservice.

 # Conclusion